crowdbotics/modules/modules/react-native-chat/README.md

 ### Block user
 In chat details you can block user
 ### History
+All previous text, images and videos history is available in one to one and group chat.
 ### Search channels
+Search functionality is available to find the desired channel from the list of available channels by using the channel name in the search bar.
 ### Last seen
+Last time active status of every contact member in conversation list is available below his/her name.

 If you want to use the module directly, or in other modules, you can do so by importing it and using the following properties.